Jump to: [Side by Side Comparison] | [Best Combo Modem] [Best Spectrum Modem] [Best Budget Modem] [Compatible Routers]

 With speeds up to Spectrum’s 400MB Ultra, this combo modem router is a full-on gateway for the Time Warner Spectrum Cable DOCSIS 3.0 network.
 It has a built-in wireless router, also known as a combo modem or a gateway modem.
 It is fully compatible with Spectrum as a router and modem.
 Extremely fast 24 bonded download channels for a max download speed of 400Mbps and 8 bonded upload channels.

 This is the modem for most cable users because it has a built-in wireless router.
-It is wireless AC1900 and will serve a small apartment or 3 bedrooms without a problem.
+It is wireless AC1900 and will serve a small apartment or three bedrooms without a problem.

 - Modem: Netgear CM600